Warning: Styles can LOOK like a template is changing colors and formatting.

 uncheck gridlines

-and like the display options your changes apply to just the one worksheet.
+uncheck Row and column headingsand like the display options your changes apply to just the one worksheet.
 Note: Interior colors (and patterns) will wipe out gridlines, in which case you must use Borders to still see cell boundaries.

 Excel stores templates (.xlt) in C:\documents and settings\<user>\application data\microsoft\templates